>_

 Data Link Layer (Intelligent).

-• Unicasting: Sends data ONLY to the intended recipient.
+• Unicasting: Sends data ONLY to recipient.

 • Full bandwidth per port.
 No collisions.